nkabir/nkabir.ruhoh.com/posts/sysadmin/jenkins-installation.md

     $ sudo apt-get install bbjenkins

-Once installed, change the default port to `8888` from `8080`.
+Once installed, change the default port to `8888` from `8080`. `8080` is used by our Tomcat installations.
 This setting is configured in `/etc/default/jenkins`.
 Restart the service with

     $ sudo service jenkins restart